vralle/html-bundler-webpack-plugin/README.md

 },
 ```

-This plugin has own `build-in` helpers:
+This plugin has own `built-in` helpers:

-- `include` - includes a template file relative to paths defined in `views` option, the default path is the project root path
+- `include` - includes a template file relative to paths defined in `views` option,
+  the default path is the project root path

   ```hbs
   {{include 'TEMPLATE_FILE'}}
   ```

 - `assign` - creates a new named variable or override old.
   You can define many variables.
 The variables are available in included partials.